The Black Cat (1934)

 Review:

-This film begins on a train that is moving through Hungary.
-We have a newlywed couple played by David Manners and Julie Bishop.
-Later we will learn that Manners is a mystery writer.
-They believe they have the train car to themselves and they are planning on eating dinner there together.
-Someone from the train regretfully informs them that they have double booked the car and wondered if the other man could join them.
+This begins on a train that is moving through Hungary.
+We have a newlywed couple of Peter (David Manners) and Joan Alison (Julie Bishop).
+Later we will learn that he is a mystery writer who hasn’t gotten his big break yet.
+They believe they have the train car to themselves and planning dinner.
+Someone from the train regretfully informs them that they have double booked it and wondering if the other man could join them.
 They agree.
-The man that joins them is Bela Lugosi, who we will learn later is one of the best psychiatrists in the world.
+It is Dr. Vitus Werdegast (Bela Lugosi), who we will learn later is one of the best psychiatrists in the world.

 They all get off at the same stop and they share a bus together.
-The driver ends up crashing on the way due to the weather.
-Lugosi suggests since they are close to his friend’s house they should go there to take care of Bishop’s wounds.
-Lugosi is also joined by Egon Brecher, he is credited as The Majordomo which I love.
+The driver ends up crashing due to the weather.
+Vitus suggests since they are close to his friend’s house they go there to tend to Joan’s wounds.
+I should also include that they’re joined by the majordomo (Egon Brecher).